Demon: Islam

-Although virtually absent in the Quran, Muslims generally hold the belief that jinn can possess people.
+Muslim exegetical literature as well as Muslim poetry dedicated lengthy stories and allegeories in order to explain the interplay between fiends, satans, and human sin.
+The prophet Solomon, who according to the Qur'an, lost his kingdom to a fiend known as Sakhr.
+The writings of al-Farabi had lasting influence on Islamic thought, identfying the concept of a kingdom with the human body.
+The fiend taking over Solomon's kingdom was thus seen as a fiend seizing control of Solomon himself.
+Each individual human being is in danger to lose their self-control to such demonic beings.
+Muslim poetry is likewise influenced by the philosophical thought of the Islamic Golden Age.
+While for philosophers, such as al-Farabi and Avicenna, the material world is described only in technical terms, Sanai explicitly identifies sensual passion with the fiends from Muslim literature.

+Besides fiends causing some sort of demonic possession through passion, both folklore and orthodox Islam generally assumes that creatures with foreign bodies, known as jinn, can possess a person and cause sickness.
 In the tradition of Ash'ari, it has been considered to be part of the doctrines (aqidah) of the "people of the Sunnah" (ahl as-sunnah wal-jammah'a).
 For most theologians, (Ashʿaris as well as Muʿtazilis), and in contrast to philosophers, both demons (jinn and devils) and angels are considered to be material.
 All sentient beings are said to be created out from a physical substance: angels from light, jinn from fire and air, devils from fire, and humans from earth.

 The Quran emphasizes similarities between humans and jinn.
 The Quranic phrase al-ins wa al-jinn (الإِنسِ وَالْجِنِّ) puts the jinn to the same position as humans and whereby also rejecting kinship with God.
 In contrast to demons from the biblical tradition, the jinn are not a source of evil.
-In the majority of Muslim writings, the jinn are ephemeral and shadowy creatures and primarily linked to magical practises (both white and black magic), though sometimes to disastrous effects.
+In the majority of Muslim writings, the jinn are ephemeral and shadowy creatures and primarily linked to magical practices (both white and black magic), though sometimes to disastrous effects.

 While the jinn are morally ambivalent, the šayāṭīn represent malevolent forces akin to the devils of the Judeo-Christian tradition, and are actively obstructing the execution of God's will.
 Because of that, they bear less resemblance to humans than the jinn.
 The latter share attributes with humans, such as mortality, whereas the šayāṭīn do not.
 In Muslim culture, the šayāṭīn are used synonymously with Persian term Dīv (دیو).